 The report also found that changes to street configuration (such as when a traffic lane is converted to a bus-only lane), contributed less than 5% to congestion.

-Joe Castiglione, Deputy Director for Technology, Data and Analysis: email@example.com
+Joe Castiglione, Deputy Director for Technology, Data, and Analysis

 Ride-hail companies such as Uber and Lyft are having an increasingly visible presence on San Francisco streets.
 But until now there has been little information to help the public and policy-makers understand the impact these services are having on our city.